TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

 <br>

-**5.1.** The **Properties** tab includes options to information about the bucket.
+**5.1.** The **Properties** tab includes options for information about the bucket.
 Information found in this tab includes the following

 - AWS Region
 - Amazon Resource Name (ARN)